CAST-Extend/com.castsoftware.aip.datamart/README.md

 ```
 COLUMN                               | TYPE     | DESCRIPTION
 -------------------------------------+----------+-----------
-snapshot_id                          | INT      | Snapshot ID from the source database
+snapshot_id                          | TEXT     | The concatenation of the application name and the snapshot timestamp
 module_name                          | TEXT     | Module name
 nb_artifacts                         | INT      | (Metric #10152) Applicable to any technology
 nb_code_lines                        | INT      | (Metric #10151) Applicable to any technology